Donor Eggs & IVF: Benefits and How to Move Forward Easily

 The qualities to look for will depend on what you and your partner want in a donor.
 Do you want the biological mother of your child to have blue eyes?
 Tall or short?
 These are things you need to think about before making your decision.

-This is important not only to protect you the recipient; but the donor as well.
+This is important to protect you, the recipient, and the donor.

-Fortunately, there are plenty of bright, educated women who are ready to help other people complete their families.
+Fortunately, plenty of bright, educated women are ready to help other people complete their families.
 If you are getting an egg donor through a fertility clinic or agency, feel free to ask questions about her to find out all you need to know about the potential donor.

 IVF with donor eggs may not be what you had in mind when you first began your family-building journey.
 But it’s an excellent option to consider, especially if you have had multiple unsuccessful IVF cycles.
 It is safe and highly effective, even for older couples.
 While the cost can be expensive, you can cut the expenses by choosing frozen donor eggs.